tkbletsc/php2wsgi/README.md

 # php2wsgi
 A PHP wrapper for WSGI -- run WSGI python apps on a plain PHP webhost.

-My web host, Dreamhost, recently disabled WSGI application support without using their premium VPS service.
+My web host, Dreamhost, recently disabled WSGI application support on shared hosting, directing people to their premium VPS service.
 I only have a few tiny Python apps written in Bottle (even smaller than Flask), and I'm not about to janitor a VM just for that.
 Instead, I built something mildly unholy -- a PHP+Python wrapper to run any WSGI application on a plain Apache+PHP stack.
 Relies on .htaccess URL rewriting, and assumes that these files plus the application are all sitting in the document root of a given web server.

 ## Deploying
 To use, deploy these files into the document root of an Apache web server that has PHP enabled.
 Remove the demo.py and modify wsgi-host.py where the comment says "CONFIGURE THIS TO IMPORT YOUR APPLICATION".